itsdfish/ACTRModels.jl/docs/src/example2.md

 ### PDF Overlay

-One way to verify the likelihood function works is to overlay the PDF on a histogram of simulated data (both based on the same parameters)
+One way to verify the likelihood function works is to overlay the PDF on a histogram of simulated data (both based on the same parameters).
+As expected, the orange line, which represents the PDF, fits the grey histogram well.

 ```@example examplesetup2
 # index for accounting